Executive Director: David Seibert

 Growing up in rural New Jersey, Travis’ initiation into the natural world began through his love of gardening.
 This led him to study medicinal plants and botany on both the East and West coasts of the U.S., and it was in the Los Padres national forest of central California where he fell in love with more arid landscapes and the biodiversity that they harbor.
 This brief encounter inspired his move to southern Arizona, where he found work on the Native Seeds/SEARCH conservation farm, and later, at BR, as a citizen scientist.
 Travis is now our builder, native seed farmer, and nursery grounds keeper.
 As someone who’s personal and professional values lie in the realms of deep ecology and yogic philosophy, he’s also excited to further develop and inspire a collective approach to life that harmonizes humanity and the environment.

 Assistant Nursery Manager: Perin Hailey McNelis

-Perin grew up in the Sonoran Desert and feels a strong connection to this region’s sky islands and desert seas.
-She’s been in love with the native plants of the desert ever since a high school teacher encouraged her to pursue a research project on the extrafloral nectaries of barrel cacti.
-Professionally trained as a dancer in New York and Los Angeles, she returned to Arizona in 2015 to pursue educational opportunities related to her second degree in Anthropology.
-Her interests lie at the intersection of somatic practices, anthropology, and the relationship between community and ecology – particularly regionally specific ethnobotanical studies and conservation work.
+Perin grew up in Tucson, AZ and feels a strong connection to this region’s sky islands and desert seas.
+She’s been in love with the native plants of the Sonoran Desert ever since a high school teacher encouraged her to pursue a research project on the extrafloral nectaries of barrel cacti.
+She holds a degree in Fine Arts and Anthropology from New York University, and after dancing professionally in New York and Los Angeles for 9 years, she returned to Arizona in 2015 to pursue her interests in regionally specific ethnobotany and restoration work in the borderlands.
+She is passionate about the intersection of somatic practices, activism and human geography- particularly in the form of land stewardship.
 She is well utilized in Borderlands Restoration working with the MAPP Center growing native plants, collecting and processing native seeds, and expanding her knowledge of the region’s biotic communities.